kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    If you list the contents of this directory, you'll see the following files:

    - `starter-simple-payment.pact` provides a starting point with the framework for the project code and comments for every challenge.
-   - `simple-payment.repl` provides an example of a test file that uses REPL-only functions for testing contracts locally using the Pact command-line  interpreter.
+   - `simple-payment.pact` contains the final solution code that can be deployed.
-   - `solution-simple-payment.pact` contains the final code that can be deployed.
+   - `local-simple-payment.repl` provides a simplified example of a test file that illustrates using REPL-only functions for testing contracts locally.
-   - `raw-simple-payment.pact` contains the final smart contract application without any comments.
+   - `simple-payment.repl` provides a complete test file for testing the final `simple-payment.pact` contract.

 4. Open and review the `starter-simple-payment.pact` file.